Junior research group

 Because of the dramatic decline of natural fish stocks, aquacultures are becoming increasingly important.
 Ecological threats, such as eutrophication and biodiversity loss, as well as health concerns (e.g. the occurrence of pathogenic microorganisms) lead to current concerns about coastal aquaculture practices.
 Intense tropical aquaculture practices may lead to anoxic conditions in the water column, the warm temperatures are ideal for the rapid growth of bacteria, including pathogens, and a high organic matter load (resulting from aquaculture wastes) provide an easily degradable food source supporting the proliferation of heterogenic bacteria.

-Currently, projects based in Indonesia and Philippines investigate the abundance, diversity, community structure and function of prokaryotic microbes within and close to aquaculture impacted sites.
+Currently, projects based in Indonesia, Philippines, and Vietnam investigate the abundance, diversity, community structure and function of prokaryotic microbes within and close to aquaculture impacted sites.
 Furthermore, screening for the occurrence of pathogenic bacteria in shrimp and fish aquacultures are conducted, microsensor measurements of oxygen and hydrogen sulfide are carried out, and water quality parameters are monitored.

-Gammaproteobacteria, including the Genus Vibrio, generally thrive well in warm waters with high amounts of organic matter load.
-Especially in tropical regions the occurrence of Vibrio cholerae is of high concern.
-V. cholerae is a gram negative, facultative anaerobic bacterium.
-If pathogenic strains are ingested by humans, they can cause the disease cholera.
-Eutrophication of tropical coastal waters may lead to favourable conditions for the growth of pathogenic bacteria such as V. cholerae.
-Therefore, together with monitoring environmental conditions of tropical coastal waters, we screen for potentially pathogenic microbes and the presence/absence of toxic genes using qPCR.
+Gammaproteobacteria, including the Vibrio species, generally thrive well in warm and estuarine waters with high amounts of organic matter load.
+Especially in tropical regions the occurrence of Vibrio cholerae is of high concern for human health.
+V. cholerae is a gram negative, facultative anaerobic bacterium and some pathogenic strains can cause the disease cholera.
+Eutrophication and climate change in tropical coastal waters may lead to favourable conditions for the growth of pathogenic bacteria such as V. cholerae.
+Therefore, together with monitoring environmental conditions of tropical coastal waters, we screen for potentially pathogenic microbes and the presence/absence of pathogenic genes using qPCR.